Monument to Woody Allen

-The Monument to Woody Allen (Monumento a Woody Allen) is a life-size bronze sculpture of the American actor and director Woody Allen, situated in the Spanish city of Oviedo.
+The Monument to Woody Allen (Monumento a Woody Allen) is a life-size bronze sculpture of the American actor, writer and director Woody Allen, situated in the Spanish city of Oviedo.

 Background and description

 The statue was designed by Vicente Santarúa and installed in 2003 by mayor Gabino de Lorenzo.
 El País remarked that "It looks like he is walking with a sad face and his mind somewhere else, not in Oviedo right now, although if you put yourself to his side and start a conversation with him it is so realistic that it looks as if he would answer you".
 Allen had travelled to the city in 2002 to accept a Prince of Asturias Award.
 His 2008 film Vicky Cristina Barcelona was partially set there.

 In front of the statue there is a plaque with Allen's description of Oviedo, reading in Spanish "Oviedo is a delicious city, exotic, beautiful, clean, pleasant, calm and pedestrianised, like it does not belong to this world, as if it didn't exist...
 Oviedo is like a fairy tale".

 Oviedo has been noted for its statues, with the city containing over a hundred outdoor sculptures.